ZufengW/100-days-of-code/log.md

 **Thoughts:** Doing it now (after 11pm) doesn't feel very efficient today.
 I'll aim to finish this unit first thing tomorrow morning.

+### Day 79: 6 September (Wed)

+**Today's Progress**: Web dev bootcamp -- Finished unit 36.
+Price is now another campground attribute.

+**Thoughts:** I did end up doing this in the morning.
+It was good.
+I should aim to do this kind of stuff on more Wednesday mornings.

 <!---
 Is this